captainnova/dmri_segmenter/README.md

 - future (for python 2/3 compatibility)
 - scikit-image
 - scikit-learn
+- if using scikit-learn > 0.23.2: onnxruntime
+- optional (needed for saving trained classifiers in onnx format, not for day-to-day use): skl2onnx

 ## Versions
 - 1.2.0 released 2019-09-29 (adds python 3 compatibility)